 Every business that partakes in web development is concerned with delivering the best possible user experience.
 After all, if the application doesn’t operate smoothly and isn’t intuitive, people will quickly flock to another one.
 For this reason, leaders are always wondering, what are the best frontend frameworks to employ?

-In 2023, the most popular framework in terms of use was Node.js with 42.65% of developers reporting using it worldwide.
+In 2024, the most popular framework in terms of use is Node.js with 40.8% of developers reporting using it worldwide.
 However, this certainly doesn’t mean that you should abandon your search and simply stick to this front-end framework.

 Our team has spent years accumulating web app development expertise and has decided to assemble its own list of top frontend frameworks for you to consider.
 Below, we’ll discuss each of them in detail so that you can make an informed decision for yourself.